tristanls/discover-tcp-transport/README.md

 });
 ```

 In the above example, `nodeWithNodeId` is not an array, but an individual `contact` representing the answer to `findNode` query.
+In this case, `contact.transport` will be automatically populated with this transport's host and port.

 #### Event: `node`